trianglecrm/angularjs-campaign-template/README.md

 ##Bootstrap explained

-This SDK uses a bootstrap object coming from the server, with information like:
+This template uses a bootstrap object coming from the server, with information like:

 - planID
 - trialPackageID